arademaker/FreeLing-User-Manual/installation/installation-linux.md

 |`-DPYTHON2_API=ON` | Build Python 2 API (default: `OFF`.
 See [Building and using APIs on Linux](apis-linux.md) for details).|
 |`-DPYTHON3_API=ON` | Build Python 3 API (default: `OFF`.
 See [Building and using APIs on Linux](apis-linux.md) for details).|

+# Test FreeLing
+After installing, you are ready to use FreeLing.
+See sections [Test FreeLing Installation on Linux](test-linux.md), [Execute FreeLing demo](#analyzer.md) and [Call FreeLing Library](apis-linux.md) to find out more on how to use FreeLing.

-## Locale-related problems when installing {#locale-related-problems-when-installing}
+# Locale-related problems when installing {#locale-related-problems-when-installing}

 If you get an error about `bad locale` when you enter `make install` or when you try to execute the `analyzer` sample program, you probably need to generate some locales in your system.